Skip to content

 sequenceDiagram

-participant UI as Terminal UI
+participant UI as TUI

 participant VM as View Model